Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference."
+> "Truth is like the sun.
+You can shut it out for a time, but it ain't going away."
-> — **Robert Frost**
+> — **Elvis Presley**

 ---